Emo, Ontario: Pride flag controversy

 In 2020, Borderland Pride requested that the township of Emo recognize June as Pride Month and fly the Pride flag outside their municipal office.
 The town council voted 3–2 against this request, with Emo mayor Harold McQuaker commenting “There’s no flag being flown for the other side of the coin ... there’s no flags being flown for the straight people”.
 This resulted in Borderland Pride protesting by staging their own Pride Parade in Emo.

 In 2024, the Ontario Human Rights Tribunal ruled against the township and ordered them to pay $15,000 in compensation to Borderland Pride, with $5,000 of the fine coming from Harold McQuaker.
 The tribunal also ordered McQuaker and the Chief Administrative Officer of the municipality to complete a "Human Rights 101" training course, which is offered by the Ontario Human Rights Commission, within 30 days.
 Borderland Pride had previously offered to donate a third of their settlement to the Emo Public Library if they agreed to host a “drag story time event”.

+The tribunal's decision will face judicial review.
+A group contesting the decision intends to argues the decision is contrary to free expression rights, and that the tribunal did not apply the ordinary legal tests for balancing expression and equality in Canadian law.